[HOWTO] Get The Lowest Airfares Online

 If you make it through the security checkpoint without setting off any lights or buzzers, you can proceed to the gate, and wait some more.
 The Federal Aviation Administration has a website that offers data on arrival and departure delays at most major airports.
 A graphical display shows green, yellow, orange and red dots to indicate how long you may have to wait in the airport, or on the plane for take-off and landing.
 View Arrival & Departure Delays online.

-Are you meeting a friend at the airport?
+Are you meeting a friend or business associate at the airport?
 Track a flight, with this graphical real-time monitor that shows the flight path on a map, along with the aircraft's altitude, speed and estimated arrival time.
 Try the FlightAware Flight Tracker.

 Got any tips on finding low cost airfares, or dealing with the hassles of flying?
 Post your comment or question below...